 I attended ACS (Anglo-Chinese School) in Kindergarten.
 I’d been raised speaking Hakka within the family, and Cantonese among the neighbourhood kids.
 The teacher spoke Cantonese to me.

 I remember a boy, Bernard Wong, taking a liking to me and bringing me candy every day.
 We hung out.
 Then one day, he started getting obnoxious.
 I think he’d even been giving me money, and suddenly he wanted it all back.

-I tried to brush him off but he kept tailing me and getting in my face all day.
-Every time I tried to walk away, he would follow me.
+I tried to brush him off but he kept following me around and getting in my face all day.
+Every time I tried to walk away, he would get up close and pester me.

 I started walking around the classroom in circles, but he kept tailing me, and when I walked faster, he did too.
 I finally complained to the teacher and he was told to back off.
 I still don’t know what his deal was.

 Then in first grade (Standard 1) I started ‘proper’ school at Convent Primary on Birch Road.
 We were randomly put into classes, and I was assigned to 1B.

 Between the time my older sister started school five years prior and when I began, the government had changed the medium of instruction from English to Malay.
 Not that it mattered to me as I knew neither language going in.

 Some of my older siblings had attended Chinese-medium schools, but at some point, mom had had the foresight to put the rest of us through English/Malay-medium schools.